 We recently had a chance to chat with Thierry Raynaud, whose hobby really caught our attention.
-Thierry is a miniature guitar maker, and someone who is really passionate about what he does.
-He makes some of most beautiful and spot-on replicas of the famous guitars, and it was very interesting to hear and learn some of the details behind the process.
+Thierry is a miniature guitar maker and someone who is really passionate about what he does.
+He makes some of the most beautiful and spot-on replicas of the famous guitars, and it was very interesting to hear and learn some of the details behind the process.

 For more information about Thierry and his guitars, please visit his Facebook page – My Little Guitar.

 What got you into guitars in general?
 Do you play one yourself?

 Thierry: The first time I really paid attention to the guitars and basses was when I discovered the band KISS in 1980.
 I first heard their music, but then I got the chance to see the musicians and their instruments – the Axe bass, the Mirror Ball Iceman and all the different Ace’s Les Pauls – the light one, the smoking one and the one with 3 pickups.
 This is the day I fell in love with the Les Paul.
 I also became a huge KISS fan and started looking closely at their instruments; I was fascinated by the design, the colors…

 As a kid, I made a lot of model kits; planes, cars, bikes, boats, etc. At the same time, I was a huge Star Wars addict, and my parents didn’t really want to buy me all the spaceships – so I just decided to make them out of paper on my own.
 Then all of my friends would come to my house with their figures – it was great!
 When KISS became more important in my life, I naturally wanted to make something special, and in 1984 I decided to make some of their guitars.
 The first ones were really ugly because I didn’t know anything about those instruments.
 But I tried again and again; I started buying guitars magazines at the local newspaper shop, and I later bought some really good books in English.